 Q: What happens to my benefits if I move out of California?

-A: If you live in an area where BUSD group coverage is not available you are entitled to a monthly cash in lieu payment of 80% of the BUSD share of Kaiser single coverage until you are 65.
-(Article 17.1.4)
+A: If you live in an area where BUSD group coverage is not available, with proof of coverage you are entitled to a monthly cash in lieu payment of 80% of the BUSD share of Kaiser single coverage until you are 65.
+(Article 17.2.5)